 What is a Felony Menacing Charge in Colorado?

 Making criminal threats in Colorado, C.R.S.
 18-3-206, can result in impactful charges.
 Someone commits misdemeanor menacing in Thornton or Brighton when they:

 - knowingly place or attempt to place,

 - another person in fear of imminent serious bodily injury

-However, if the above is true and a deadly weapon is used, displayed, or verbally referenced, felony charges can result.
+However, if the above is true and a deadly weapon is used felony charges can result.
 Items like guns, knives, baseball bats, and metal tools can be considered deadly weapons.
 While some instances involving aiming a firearm at someone may be more accurately charged as Prohibited Use of Weapons, many district attorneys will strive for the felony menacing conviction.

 How Long Can You Go to Jail for Menacing in Adams County?